Yale University: Collections

 Yale's museum collections are also of international stature.
 The Yale University Art Gallery, the country's first university-affiliated art museum, contains more than 200,000 works, including Old Masters and important collections of modern art, in the Swartwout and Kahn buildings.
 The latter, Louis Kahn's first large-scale American work (1953), was renovated and reopened in December 2006.
 The Yale Center for British Art, the largest collection of British art outside of the UK, grew from a gift of Paul Mellon and is housed in another Kahn-designed building.

 The Peabody Museum of Natural History in New Haven is used by school children and contains research collections in anthropology, archaeology, and the natural environment.

 The Yale University Collection of Musical Instruments, affiliated with the Yale School of Music, is perhaps the least-known of Yale's collections because its hours of opening are restricted.

 The museums once housed the artifacts brought to the United States from Peru by Yale history professor Hiram Bingham in his Yale-financed expedition to Machu Picchu in 1912—when the removal of such artifacts was legal.
 The artifacts were restored to Peru in 2012.

 Rankings and reputation

-The U.S. News & World Report ranked Yale fifth among U.S. national universities for 2025.
-Yale University is accredited by the New England Commission of Higher Education.
+The U.S. News & World Report ranked Yale fourth among U.S. national universities for 2025 (tied with Stanford).
+Niche ranks Yale as the 2nd best university in America.Yale University is accredited by the New England Commission of Higher Education.

 Internationally, Yale was ranked 11th in the 2025 Academic Ranking of World Universities.

-The university was ranked 21st in the QS World University Rankings 2026.
+In 2026, it was ranked 2nd among the world’s top universities by Time magazine and Statista.